The Cultural Impact of EDS Commercials

 Fallon is a full-service advertising agency headquartered in Minneapolis, Minnesota, with affiliate offices in London, Detroit, and Tokyo.
 Founded in 1981 as Fallon McElligott Rice by Patrick Fallon, Tom McElligott, Nancy Rice, Fred Senn, and Irv Fish, the agency has built a reputation for creative and impactful advertising campaigns.

-In 1999, EDS retained Fallon to create a campaign aimed at enhancing brand awareness and reshaping the company's image.
 This collaboration led to the creation of the "Cat Herders" advertisement, which aired during Super Bowl XXXIV in 2000.
 The ad humorously depicted cowboys herding cats, symbolizing the complexities of IT project management, and received critical acclaim, including a Cannes Silver Lion and a nomination for an Emmy for Outstanding Commercial.

 Following the success of "Cat Herders," Fallon and EDS continued their partnership, producing additional commercials such as "Airplane" and "Running with Squirrels," each using creative metaphors to highlight EDS's problem-solving capabilities in the digital economy.